uricsc/212-Deliverables/Labs/Lab 09 Sets & Maps/readme.md

 ### 5.2 Questions

-Create a text file called lab_11.txt and provide the answers to the following questions:
+In Gradescope, respond to the following questions in Lab 9 : Sets & Maps {QUESTIONS}

 1. What is the big O runtime of insert on a set?
 A map?
 2. What is the difference between a set and a map?